 Effective retention of title clauses

-Retention of Title (RoT) clauses can be extremely useful to anyone who sells goods.
+Retention of title clauses can be extremely useful to anyone who sells goods.
 The clause is a contractual provision by which, in its simplest form, the ownership of goods supplied under a contract is made conditional on payment of the full purchase price by the buyer.
-A RoT clause can either cover goods that have been supplied under a specific invoice, or cover all goods supplied until all the money that is owed for them has been paid (this is called an “all monies clause”).
+A retention of title clause can either cover goods that have been supplied under a specific invoice, or cover all goods supplied until all the money that is owed for them has been paid (this is called an “all monies clause”).

-If you have not incorporated a RoT clause into the contract between you and your customer, you will not have retained ownership to the goods you supplied: in other words, you will not own them any more even if they have not been paid for.
-To avoid this scenario, you should ensure that a RoT clause is included in your terms and conditions, which should be printed on all the standard documentation your business uses (such as quotations, confirmations, supply notes, etc) and not just on invoices.
+If you have not incorporated a retention of title clause into the contract between you and your customer, you will not have retained ownership to the goods you supplied: in other words, you will not own them any more even if they have not been paid for.
+To avoid this scenario, you should ensure that a retention of title clause is included in your terms and conditions, which should be printed on all the standard documentation your business uses (such as quotations, confirmations, supply notes, etc) and not just on invoices.

 You should also ensure that your customers sign a copy of the terms and conditions to confirm that they accept them, before you agree to supply them with any goods.
 In this way, you are more likely to win the ‘Battle of the Forms’, which, in essence, means that even if your customer has attempted to incorporate their own terms and conditions into the contract, yours should prevail.
 With this in mind, you should not sign the customer’s terms and conditions, and you should make sure that your terms and conditions are the last ones to be sent to your customer prior to the contract being concluded (as opposed to theirs being the last to be sent to you prior to conclusion).